lucasviner/Geographic-Route-Mapping-and-Medieval-Monuments-Routing/README.md

   - Reads segments from a file into a list of segment objects.

   ##### Design desicions
-  - Si una de les linies que lleigeix es incorrecte el que fa és retornar un missatge d'error, i passar a la següent línia.
+  - Si una de les linies que lleigeix no està en el format incicat el que fa és retornar un missatge d'error, i passar a la següent línia.

 4. Get Segments
   -  Depending on the existence of a file, either load segments from it or download them if the file does not exist.